atticusofsparta/ao-localnet-archive/SDK.md

 ## 📦 What Gets Stored in Config

-After running `npm run seed`, your `.ao-localnet.config.json` will have:
+After running `pnpm run seed`, your `.ao-localnet.config.json` will have:

 ```json
 {